MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

   ) |>
   kableExtra::column_spec(1, bold = TRUE) |>
   kableExtra::footnote(
-    "Values outside the parentheses are number of studies, with the number of samples and effect size estimates shown in the parentheses.", footnote_as_chunk = T
+    general = "Values outside the parentheses are number of studies, with the number of samples and effect size estimates shown in the parentheses.", general_title = "Note: ",
+    footnote_as_chunk = T
   ) |>
   kableExtra::kable_styling(bootstrap_options = c("striped", "condensed"), full_width = T)